 - F. UCI shall have an absolute discretion to waive the time-limit in Condition E(2) herein.

 - G. As UCI will process the return of the vehicle to the seller the refund may take up to 30 days, as a 3rd party to the sale a processing fee will apply.

-- A. UCI shall maintain a list of charges which it shall be at liberty to vary from time to time and that list shall include the car buyer fee, website charge fee, currency exchange charge, transport handling fee, VRT display charge fee, the service charge for VRT processing, warranty margin and the charge for the inspector’s report.
+- A. UCI shall maintain a list of charges which it shall be at liberty to vary from time to time and that list shall include the car buyer fee, website charge fee, currency exchange charge, transport handling fee, VRT display charge fee, deposit refund in the absence of an attempted purchase, the service charge for VRT processing, warranty margin and the charge for the inspector’s report.

 - B. UCI shall be entitled to charge a wholesale margin on the price quoted by the seller when a buyer purchases a vehicle through our service.